Qui Tam - False Claims Act

 If you know about fraud, waste, or abuse of taxpayer dollars, you may be able to do something about it.
 A qui tam lawsuit is an action brought by whistleblowers on behalf of the government against an individual or business that is defrauding the government.
 Successful whistleblowers may be able to share in the government’s recovery.
 The most common type of qui tam action is brought under the Federal False Claims Act.
+Many states, including Minnesota and California, have state law equivalents to the False Claims Act (FCA).

-“Blowing the whistle” can be complex and confusing as it often implicates many different statutes and regulatory requirements and is subject to many procedural rules.
-If you are aware of fraud against the government and are interested in taking legal action, our qui tam attorneys may be able to help you navigate the process.
-Contact us for a confidential review of the situation.
+“Blowing the whistle” can be complex and confusing, as it often implicates many different statutes and regulatory requirements and is subject to many procedural rules.
+If you are aware of fraud against the government and are interested in taking legal action, our attorneys may be able to help you navigate the process.

 Lawsuits brought by private citizens on behalf of the federal, state, or local government are called "qui tam" lawsuits.
-A whistleblower, who brings a lawsuit on behalf of the government, is called a “relator.”
+A whistleblower who brings a lawsuit on behalf of the government is called a “relator.”
 Qui tam actions often involve allegations of fraud by government contractors and/or participants in government programs.

 Depending on which laws are being violated, most qui tam actions are brought under the federal False Claims Act, and/or similar state or local laws.
 The False Claims Act creates liability to the United States in part for "any person who knowingly presents . . . a false or fraudulent claim for payment or approval [or] knowingly makes . . . a false record or statement material to a false or fraudulent claim."
 31 U.S.C. § 3729(a)(1).

 A False Claims Act lawsuit must be filed with the court in secret, or “under seal.”
 While the case is under seal, the government investigates the relator’s allegations.
-It is really important to a relator’s potential recovery that the matter be kept confidential during this time.
-One of our qui tam lawyers may be able to advise you on these public disclosure rules.
+It is important to a relator’s potential recovery that the matter be kept confidential during this time.
+One of our lawyers may be able to advise you on these public disclosure rules.

-The False Claims Act also contains an anti-retaliation provision prohibiting a defendant from discharging, demoting, suspending, threatening, harassing, or in any other manner discriminating against an individual because he or she assisted with a False Claims Act investigation or action.
+The False Claims Act also contains an anti-retaliation provision prohibiting a defendant from discharging, demoting, suspending, threatening, harassing, or in any other manner discriminating against an individual because they assisted with a False Claims Act investigation or action.
+If you have knowledge of fraud against the government, contact our attorneys to discuss your options.

 Examples of Potential False Claims Act Violations

-Fraud against the government can occur in many different industries.
-The following are examples of the types of fraud that may implicate the False Claims Act across different industries:
+The following are examples of the types of fraud that may implicate the False Claims Act:

-- Healthcare fraud.
 Healthcare fraud enforcement restores funds to programs like Medicare, Medicaid, and TRICARE.
-Examples of healthcare fraud may include:

-- Providing kickbacks to physicians in exchange for referrals
+- Providing kickbacks to physicians in exchange for referrals in violation of the Anti-Kickback Statute

 - Failure to comply with contract terms